fuseraft/kiwi/README.md

 ## Documentation

-For detailed information on language features, refer to the [docs](docs/) directory.
+For detailed information on language features, refer to the [docs](docs/index.md).

 Explore the [tests](tests/) directory for a collection of test scripts.